ronoevan/Final_Project/README.md

 - Two initial versions (v1.0a and v1.0b) with and without a console.
 - In v1.0a, genome and spike nucleotide columns are retained in the analysis, recommended when analysing less than 1,000 complete genome sequences.
 - While v1.0b drops these columns for faster downstream analysis, recommended when analysing  over 1,000 complete genome sequences.
-- Users of v1.0b can trace back the nucleotides using genome names.
+- Users of v1.0b can trace back the nucleotides using genome names, and using the spike gene calling function.
 - The console option is valuable for user to identify errors that may arise during the analysis.
 - App has the ability to read GISAID Fasta files, which are widely used for storing hCoV-19 genome sequences.
 - The app does data cleaning and preprocessing capabilities to ensure that the data is properly formatted and ready for analysis.